W-David-Porter/course-in-consciousness/chapter-17-how-live-ones-life/readme.md

 </div>

-Now let us compare this precept with the proscription against murder in the *Bible*:^[all biblical passages are from the New Revised Standard Version at [oremus Bible Browser](http://bible.oremus.org)]
+Now let us compare this precept with the proscription against murder in the *Bible*:^[all biblical passages are from the *New Revised Standard Version* at [Oremus Bible Browser](http://bible.oremus.org)]

 In *Exodus* 20:13, the original Sixth Commandment is stated: